Pirates of the Caribbean: The Eye of the Wind

 Neptune: “She needs your name, your reputation, your legend…” (Jack seems pleased at this) “But she fears your free spirit, your …. eye for the horizon.”

 Neptune: “You still feel the lingering influence of the ancient gods, the old mystique of the sea that struggles for breath in this ‘Age of Enlightenment.’
-She is drowning in her feeble rage and, holding tight to you as her buoy, she will drag you down with her.”
+She is drowning in her feeble rage and, holding tight to you as her buoy.
+And she will drag you down with her.”

 Jack lifts the bottle to drink, notices his hand turning pale, like Neptune’s skin.
 He is, of course, dismayed to see this.